-Below are the few related terminologies you need to know before proceeding further.
+Below are a few related terminologies you need to know before proceeding further.

-It is forecasting demand and then planning and managing the production and distribution of goods and services to meet that orders.
-It’s a critical part of any company’s operations, and it’s significant for supply chain managers, who need to make sure that they have the right amount of stock on hand to meet customer demand.
+It’s a critical part of any company’s operations, and it’s significant for supply chain managers, who need to ensure that they have the right amount of stock on hand to meet customer demand.

 It is a comprehensive guide that outlines the demand for a product or service.
 It can help businesses better understand their customers’ needs and forecast later needs.

 It can also help businesses optimize their supply chain and ensure enough products to meet customer orders.